 Many casual fans still don’t really associate this swashbuckling Wesley Snipes vampire character with Marvel.
 But sure enough, his origin is in the comics, but the trilogy of films that started in 1998 was distributed by New Line Cinema rather than Marvel Studios.
 These films didn’t fit the traditional mold we’ve come to expect from Marvel cinema, but instead fit in more with the Underworld films and other dark, pseudo-gothic action/fantasy experiences of the late-’90s and early-’00s.
 However, some fans of the character have long desired a fresh reboot in the context of modern Marvel cinema.

 There weren’t quite the same kind of telltale hints we got with Elektra that such a reboot is on the way, though it’s worth noting that Marvel has licensed out a Blade slot machine game for some time now, perhaps in line with its occasional habit of using gaming releases as teasers.
-The game is available in a few different forms at Betfair’s online casino, and it features a drawn image that appears to be based specifically on the Snipes version of the character.
 This is fitting given that Snipes himself has often talked up the possibility of a reboot in the past year or two.
 In fact, just last September Snipes said conversations are going well regarding the idea and it’s certainly beginning to seem as if he may bring Blade 4 to life.
 Snipes himself is even open to his character joining up with the Avengers.

 And then there’s Green Lantern, who’s probably one of the most popular comic superheroes who hasn’t had success in film.
 Unlike Elektra and Blade, Green Lantern belongs to the DC Universe, and he was also on the big screen not that long ago.
 2011’s Green Lantern film featured Ryan Reynolds in the role of Hal Jordan (one of a few characters to assume the mantle of Green Lantern in the comics), and, unfortunately, it flopped by superhero standards.
 Reynolds wasn’t really the problem, as he may have even been a pretty interesting pick for the role.
 It was a weak script that inevitably resulted in an uninteresting project.